zephir-lang/zephir-docs/en/_build/html/_sources/reference/intro.txt

 PHP only works with dynamic variables, methods always return dynamic variables, this means that if a static typed variable is returned, in the PHP side, you will get a dynamic variable that can be used in PHP code.
-Note that memory was automatically managed by the compiler, so you don't need to allocate or free memory like in C, working in a similar way than PHP.
+Note that memory is automatically managed by the compiler, so you don't need to allocate or free memory like in C, working in a similar way than PHP.

 .. _zaefire: http://translate.google.com/#en/en/zaefire